Carbon, energy and water management

 Approx. savings seen in Brecon Court: Feb 2020 vs. Feb 2021 – 16% reduction in energy use, saving 15,300 kWh and 3.2 tCO₂e.

-The remaining 30% of the Student Village is scheduled to be completed July-Sept 2021 ready for the new students arriving for the 2021/22 academic year.
+The remaining 30% of the Student Village was completed July-Sept 2021 ready for the new students arriving for the 2021/22 academic year.

-Most recently (May 2021) The Hollies had a Prefect install to upgrade their heating controls to the same as those at the Student Village and Wallscourt Park House 1-38.
+Most recently (May 2021) The Hollies had a Prefect install to upgrade their heating controls.
 At the same time the hot water tanks had new heating elements installed (two per tank) which are more energy efficient, easier to manage via the online portal and don’t both run at the same time unless necessary, giving further energy savings.

 Lighting projects and upgrades

 Other lighting upgrades have taken place throughout the estate, although these have been smaller projects.
-At the moment the lighting in T Block storage area is being upgraded from sodium fittings to LED’s which is estimated to save 155,800 kWh and 39.5 tCO₂ each year.
+The lighting in T Block storage area was upgraded from sodium fittings to LED’s which is estimated to have saved 155,800 kWh and 39.5 tCO₂ each year.

 Transformer upgrades

 There is a plan to upgrade old, inefficient transformers across the estate.
-The E and N Block transformers at Frenchay Campus have already been changed to new technology.
+The E and N Block transformers at Frenchay Campus were the first to have been changed to new technology.
 The estimated savings for these two blocks are 75,000 kWh and 19 tCO₂ per year.

 Further transformers will be changed over the coming years.